UserIsntAvailable/AutoGitRepo/README.md

  -8.
 Click Ok on all open windows and **close all the command prompt**<br />

 ## Usage
-If you set it as an enverionment variable you need to call the program with _agr_ on the folder that you want start your new repo or if you want use the .exe you can put it in the folder for create the repo.
+If you set it as an environment variable you need to call the program with _agr_ on the folder that you want start your new repo or if you want use the .exe you can put it in the folder for create the repo.

 ### Arguments